nuxeo-cps/pre-svn-reorg--CPSRelation/README.txt

 rdflib is a python library providing RDF related features.

-Tests have been made using rdflib version 2.1.3 and Python version 2.3.5.
+Tests have been made using Python version 2.3.5.
+Currently supported rdflib versions:

+- 2.2.1
+- 2.2.2
+- 2.2.3

 Please refer to the rdflib documentation and installation instructions at http://rdflib.net